× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • Its Armor bonus increases by an additional 1;

-• pick another tool from the above list (or similar) to attach to the suit, allowing it to be used at the cost of 3.5 seconds;
+• Pick another tool from the above list (or similar) to attach to the suit, allowing it to be used at the cost of 3.5 seconds;

-• charges can now either perform a jump that is quadruple your normal jump height/distance or quadruple your speed for the next 30 seconds.
+• Charges can now either perform a jump that is quadruple your normal jump height/distance or quadruple your speed for the next 30 seconds.

 Level 3.
 The penultimate upgrade to the Exoskeleton grants the following boons: